 Mr Robert Clinch was appointed as Fairholme’s first lay Headmaster [1973-1974].
 Mr Clinch resigned in May 1974 and from May to December, when a new Principal was appointed, the school was run by the College Council’s Education Sub-Committee: Rev. Neil Key (Chairman), and Council members, Mrs Moreton and Mrs Meynink.
 Rev. Key was Acting Principal.

 - Much attention was devoted to refurbishing the primary school and upgrading teaching methods at the College.

 - In 1974, the construction of G Block classrooms began and the Dining Hall complex was opened.
 (The Homestead’s Cameron Room now occupies what was the old dining room.)

 Rev. Neil Key, Chairman of the College Council, designated himself Acting Principal when Mr Clinch resigned in May 1974.
 Working with an Education Committee consisting of himself, Mrs Moreton and Mrs Meyninck, Rev. Key ran the school until a new Principal could be appointed.
 This was a difficult time for the College community, particularly the Teaching Staff, as neither Rev. Key nor Mrs Moreton was a qualified teacher and both of them held full-time positions outside of the College.

-Mrs Belle Gillies [1975-1979] was appointed Principal in less than ideal circumstances.
-In what was a very difficult time for the College, internal and financial problems worsened and enrolments fell.
+Mrs Belle Gillies [1975-1979] became Principal in 1975, and in what was a very difficult time for the College, internal and financial problems worsened and enrolments fell.